zzolo/lumiere/README.md

 A node by default will listen to the deployed [lumiere.meteor.com](http://lumiere.meteor.com) and therefore all the nodes connected to it will be the same color.
 See below for deploying a server if you want to manage colors independently.

+### Get a Raspberry Pi

+A [Raspberry Pi](http://www.raspberrypi.org/) is a small computer.
+[Adafruit](http://www.adafruit.com/category/105) is a good place to purchase one.
+Set it up and make sure it can connect to the internet and you have command line access to it.
+Depending on where you want your lights, you may want to look into setting up wireless network access for the Raspberry Pi.

 ### Hook up lights

 I used a [5 meter length of RGB LED strip (the LPD8806 model)](http://www.adafruit.com/products/306) to do this project, but you could do other things if you wanted to change the code for the Raspberry Pi a bit.
 Also note that my hardware skills are not very good, so how to hook things up could probably be improved.